curtischong/kaggle-solutions/content/competitions/Linking Writing Processes to Writing Quality.md

 		- used [[tf-idf]] features instead
 			- Once tf-idf features are extracted, I used truncated [[singular value decomposition (SVD)]] to reduce their dimensions to 64.
 	- They gathered a lot of external data
+	- reading their solution, it seems like they tried [[TabPFN]], but didn't use it in their final submission
 - ### (3rd) Dieter's team.
 	- https://www.kaggle.com/competitions/linking-writing-processes-to-writing-quality/discussion/466906
 		- 8fold cross validation